department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/Medallia-feedback-analysis.md

 * 2 users encountered problems and were unable to schedule appts: one was a video consult with provider, and the other was an appointment with audiology.
 * **RESOLVED Sprint 23**: 9 users expressed setting up a new Login.gov account to access their My HealtheVet data on VA.gov only to be met with alert messaging that they "do not have access."
 * **RESOLVED**: 1 user tried to clear the notification "red dot" around their new messages, but was unable to do so despite no new messages in the inbox
-* **RESOLVED**: Account verification issues drastically decreased since the LOA1 alert is available on 1/23/24
+* **RESOLVED**: Account verification issues decreased significantly since the LOA1 alert is available on 1/23/24
 ## Possible future enhancements?
 * 1 user was looking for a way to upload a form
 * 1 user expected to be able to update/change their address online